Ravkeerat02/Quote-generator/README.md

 - Displays a new quote each time the button is clicked.
 - Supports sharing quotes on social media platforms.
 - Dictates(speaks)the quote with click of button
+- Translates the quote into Italian , German , Japanese , Spanish

 ## Installation